iterative/dvc.org/content/docs/command-reference/exp/show.md

 - `--sha` - display Git commit (SHA) hashes instead of branch, tag, or experiment names.

-- `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.
+- `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

-- `--show-csv` - prints the command's output in CSV format instead of a human-readable table.
+- `--csv` - prints the command's output in CSV format instead of a human-readable table.

 - `--precision <n>` -